edgarbarney/Frantic_Youtube/README.md

 Feel free to create issues and pull requests.

 ## General Information
-Videos are networked, and listenable by everyone in a certain radius.
+Videos are networked, attached to players and listenable by everyone in a certain radius.
 Radius is in the config.lua

 Default settings: